WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 Bundled exchanges provide a way to bundle up groups of HTTP request+response pairs to transmit or store them together.
-They can include multiple top-level resources with one identified as the default by a manifest, provide random access to their component exchanges, and efficiently store 8-bit resources.
+They can include multiple top-level resources with one identified as the default by a primaryUrl metadata, provide random access to their component exchanges, and efficiently store 8-bit resources.

 --- note_Note_to_Readers